nickzoic/nick.zoic.org/art/three-axis-motion-with-grbl/index.md

 As shipped the board is set up to [microstep](https://en.wikipedia.org/wiki/Stepper_motor#Microstepping) where each microstep is 1/16th of a full step.
+Since my linear stages have 100 steps per mm this works out to:

 Microstepping | Microsteps per mm | μm per microstep
 ---|---|---